gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 This gives us our animations and the component base for the car, which is displayed as background images.

 ### Import TeslaCar component in TeslaBattery Container
-Next, we need to add these components to our container again.
+Next, we need to add this component to our container again.
 Import `TeslaNotice` component in `TeslaBattery.js` :

 ```
 ...